What is Anal Fistula?

 • Area of infection

-• Proctoscopy : Proctoscopy is the use of a specialized telescope equipped with a fistula probe to look within the rectum.
-Proctoscopy is often conducted under general anesthesia.
+• Other diagnostic tests are Proctoscopy: Proctoscopy is the use of a specialised telescope equipped with a fistula probe to look within the rectum.
+Proctoscopy is often conducted under general anaesthesia.

-• Anal Endosonography or Anal Ultrasound : Anal Endosonography, often known as anal ultrasound test uses high-frequency sound waves to capture pictures beneath the surface of the anal canal.
+• Anal Endosonography or Anal Ultrasound: Anal Endosonography, often known as anal ultrasound test, uses high-frequency sound waves to capture pictures beneath the surface of the anal canal.

-• Don’t strain while passing stool : Do not strain while passing stools.
+• Don’t strain while passing stool: Do not strain while passing stools.
 Straining may increase the anal skin's problems and lead the fistula to worsen.
 It is also important to prevent spending long periods sitting on the toilet seat.
 The longer you sit on the toilet seat, the more likely you strain and exacerbate the bowel motions.

 The strength and complexities of the sphincter muscles are used to treat anal fistulas.
 However, no medications are available to treat this condition; the following surgical procedures must be performed: